kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-bulk-importing.md

 final EntityId eid = context.getEntityId(songId);
 {% endhighlight %}

-Finally, we write this avro record to a cell in our Kiji table with the song ID as the row key.
+Finally, write this Avro record to a cell in our Kiji table with the song ID as the row key.
 {% highlight java %}
 context.put(eid, "info", "metadata", song);
 {% endhighlight %}

-*As an aside, care must be taken while using explicit timestamps while writing to Kiji.
-You can read [this post](http://www.kiji.org/2013/02/13/common-pitfalls-of-timestamps-in-hbase/) on the Kiji blog for more details about this.*
+*As an aside, take care while using explicit timestamps when writing to Kiji.
+You can read about [common pitfalls of timestamps in HBase](http://www.kiji.org/2013/02/13/common-pitfalls-of-timestamps-in-hbase/) on the Kiji blog for more details.*

 ### Running the Example

+Run the bulk import tool by specifying `SongMetadataBulkImporter` as the importer, the Kiji table `songs` as the output, and `song-metadata.json` as the input with the following command:

 <div class="userinput">
 {% highlight bash %}